UbiquityRobotics/fiducials/fiducials/README.md

 ### Demo

-The Demo program is used to debug and show what is going on under the covers.
+The Demo program is used to debug and show what is going on under the covers with the Fiducials code:

-    Demo image-05.tga
+    Demo ../../src/fiducials/image-05.tga

 will load the image-05.tga file and do fiducial recognition on it.
 Move the cursor over the window that pops up and